sagemathinc/cowasm/README.md

 ### JPython

-This project also includes a self\-hosted Python interpreter that is implemented in Javascript \(a significant rewrite of [RapydScript](https://github.com/atsepkov/RapydScript)\).
+As mentioned above, this project also includes a self\-hosted Python interpreter that is implemented in Javascript \(a significant rewrite of [RapydScript](https://github.com/atsepkov/RapydScript)\).
 This provides the Python **languages** with the extremely fast JIT and very easy interoperability with the full Javascript ecosystem, but a very tiny library of functionality.
 Our plan is to combine this with the actual WASM Python and Python libraries, in order to provide, e.g., access to numpy from JPython.
 The idea is to make writing code on the Javascript side easier for Python programmers.

 ## More about building from source